John and Katharine’s Sweetened Manhattan Apartment Renovation – Homeowner Guest Post!

 The living room, especially, was a challenge.
 It had a reasonably sized kitchen, which is great because I cook a lot, but finding a way to balance the space between kitchen and living room without shortchanging either was really the central problem we tackled.
 It had previously been semi-divided by a wall and an island which left the corner around the couch dark and cramped, and still didn’t allow for a full-sized fridge.
 We removed the wall and created a central island that could function as both a work space and a dining table.

 I splurged on a dual-fuel Wolf range, which was right up against the realm of possibility given the amount of available power to the apartment, but which I’m pretty happy about (a gas stovetop is basically essential, as far as I’m concerned).
 The refrigerator is a 32″ french door model, not quite “full sized”; I found the unit that offered the most storage volume but which could still physically fit, with the doors removed, into the small freight elevator in our building.
 We originally had a slightly larger model that did not fit.
 I toyed with recruiting friends to help me carry it up to the tenth floor.
 In retrospect, this probably would have been a mistake.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The microwave is also Wolf; they make a unit that opens like a drawer and can be loaded from the top, rather than the traditional swing door style.
 It’s a little silly but this allowed us to install it in the kitchen island facing away from the front door, rather than in the more normal spot above the stove.
 I don’t use the microwave a ton and it seemed silly to give it that front and center pride of place; better to have the nice custom cabinet-fronts there.